-- 357. Investors in the Coinbase Staking Program reasonably expect to profit from Coinbase's efforts. - 358.
-From the Staking Program's inception, Coinbase has marketed it as an investment opportunity, telling investors that its Staking Program offers an "easy" and "passive" way to put their "assets to work" and "earn rewards for crypto that would otherwise be sitting around." - 359.
-As noted, Coinbase has promoted the Coinbase Staking Program-on its website, blog, and social media pages, and in advertisements-as a means for investors to earn high, fixed investment returns.
-And, based on those representations by Coinbase, investors have reasonably expected to profit from participating in the Coinbase Staking Program. - 360.
-Further, as described above, Coinbase has publicly touted its efforts to create the advantages of the Coinbase Staking Program over staking independently, which according to Coinbase can be "confusing, complicated, and costly."
+Coinbase's website, blog and social media pages, Coinbase refers the Court to those documents

+"as means for investors to earn high, fixed investment returns," and otherwise denies the

+360. Further, as described above, Coinbase has publicly touted its efforts to create the advantages of the Coinbase Staking Program over staking independently, which according to Coinbase can be "confusing, complicated, and costly."
 For example, on its website (as recently as early 2022), Coinbase told potential staking investors: "[S]taking your own crypto is a challenge for most investors.
 To stake on your own requires running a node on your own hardware, syncing it to the blockchain, and funding the node with enough cryptocurrency to meet minimum thresholds, including providing a sizable deposit and bond.
 On Coinbase, we do all this for you."
 (Emphases added.)
 Similarly, as Coinbase's founder and CEO acknowledged in an interview with Bloomberg on or about March 6, 2023, the "average person doesn't really know what a private key is," adding: "crypto is still being treated like a growth asset."
 According to Coinbase, the advantages of its Staking Program, relative to investors staking on their own, include Coinbase taking steps to, among other things, make an otherwise complex staking process "simple and seamless" and "easy and secure."